 |Microscope||Pitfall trap materials||Vial storage system|

 The object of this page is simply to show what fun it is to be a "bug" collector!
 As editor of Scarabogram, newsletter of "Scarabs: The Bug Society," I sometimes report on field trips; mostly my own trips collecting spiders for the research collection at the Burke Museum.
 The notes linked above almost all appeared in Scarabogram in their original forms.
-References to the editor mean me; most other persons mentioned (except on Russian trips) are Scarabs members.
+References to the editor mean me; most other persons mentioned (except on Russian trips) are Scarabs members or Burke Museum volunteers.
 In earlier periods, many other trips occurred but were not reported in enough detail to be worth including here.
 The date of the field trip heads each paragraph.
 Maps showing the location of sites within Washington state follow the grid system outlined in the Washington Spider Checklist.

 |Spider collection coverage of Washington showing 1/10 degree lines|